Maps4HTML/mapml-extension/README.md

 1. Enable developer mode in your browser;
    1. For Chrome goto [chrome://extensions/](chrome://extensions/)
-2. On that same page, lick the `Load upacked` button, navigate to the `/src` folder found in the root of this repository.
+2. On that same page, click the `Load upacked` button, navigate to the `/src` folder found in the root of this repository.
 3. Now the extension is installed and can be refreshed easily for development.